AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/images-and-files/organize-your-images-and-files-using-folders.md

    ![](assets/image2014-9-16-11-3a25-3a53.png)

-1. Ga naar **Afbeeldingen en bestanden**, nu kunt u slepen en neerzetten in de gewenste map.
+1. Ga naar **Afbeeldingen en bestanden** U kunt nu slepen en neerzetten in de gewenste map.

    ![](assets/image2014-9-16-11-3a26-3a0.png)